JojoDuke/bhyte-landing-page/README.md

 # Bhyte Landing Page

-The new official site for Bhyte Software
+The new official site for Bhyte Software LLC

 ## Built With